openpotato/csv-table-schema/website/docs/specification.md

 + `lineBreaks` : Defines the valid line breaking strings of the CSV format.
 Default value is `\r\n` and `\n`.
 + `skipFirstRows` : Defines the number of rows to skip at the beginning of the CSV file.
 + `skipEmptyRows` : Specifies whether empty rows should be ignored.
 Empty rows are rows in which each column has an empty value.
 + `language` : Defines the content language of the CSV format.
-The value MUST be language tag according to https://www.rfc-editor.org/rfc/bcp/bcp47.txt to specify the language of the content.
+This MUST be an [IETF BCP 47 language tag](https://www.rfc-editor.org/rfc/bcp/bcp47.txt).
 Can be overriden by the language tag of a column.
 + `additionalColumns` : If `true` additional non-specified columns within the CSV document are allowed.
 Default value is `false`.
 + `columns` : An array of column definitions. **This property is REQUIRED**.